matestack/matestack-docs/app/markdown/api_docs/plain.md

-# basemate core component: Partial
+# basemate core component: Plain

 This element simply renders the value of a variable (or simple a string) wherever you want it.